EficodeDemoOrg/copilot-advanced-exercises/README.md

     10. Think about how the information provided by the MCP server could be utilised in prompts?
 How could it help build complete, AI poweered development flows?

 ### Using PostgreSQL MCP Server together with prompt files
+* **Note:** Docker required.
+See instructions at the end of the documentation for using NPM and Podman.
+If you can't use neither on your computer, you can skip this exercise.
 * **Purpose:** Use a prompt file to automate the generation of ER-diagram based on the database schema.
 * **Steps:**
     1. Create a new prompt file (see the instructions above)